-Want to offer curbside pickup at checkout?
+Want to offer curbside or in store pickup at checkout?
 Here’s what you need to know to do it right the first time around.

-Curbside pickup is in greater demand than ever before, thanks to the continuing need for physical distancing measures in of brick and mortar stores.
-Now more than ever, it’s vital to give customers flexible pickup and delivery options at checkout, including curbside pickup.
-Not only is it convenient, it also saves customers on shipping costs, and can get them their order as soon as the same day.
+Curbside pickup is in greater demand than ever before.
+Nearly half of click-and-collect shoppers use curbside pickup as a fulfillment method.
+25.3% of U.S. consumers have used curbside pickup in 12 months, representing 71.8 million Americans.
+Not only is it convenient, but it also saves customers on shipping costs and can get them their order as soon as the same day.

 1. Create realistic pickup time frames

 At checkout, make sure you’re direct about how long it will take to fulfill an order.
-A two hour pickup time, while a nice to have, just may not be feasible for you.
-Plus, you don’t want to deal with the fall out of receiving negative feedback for something that’s entirely preventable.
+A two-hour pickup time, while a nice to have, just may not be feasible for you.
+Plus, you don’t want to deal with the fallout of receiving negative feedback for something entirely preventable.

 If you can’t add pickup times at checkout directly, you can instead add messaging on your product page about it through your platform.
 Or add banners throughout your site if you want to use store pickup as a marketing tool.